 You don’t always have to do the typical tourist attractions.
 There are all sorts of exciting things that you can do – most of which are cheap or cost nothing at all!
-You could hire a Santander Cycle and take yourself on a bike tour of London, visit the National Theatre or take a stroll through one of London’s many parks and have a picnic; the beautiful Greenwich Park is just 10 minutes away from our London school.
+You could hire a Santander Bike and go on a bike tour of London, visit the National Theatre or take a stroll through one of London’s many parks and have a picnic - the beautiful Greenwich Park is just 10 minutes away from our London school.

 How to get around

 The London public transport network is divided into travel zones 1 to 9.
-Twin London is situated in travel zone 2 and zone 1 is central London.
-Getting around London is quick and easy using public transport, the fastest way is on the iconic London Underground rail network, or ‘the Tube’ as it is known to Londoners.
+Twin London is situated in travel zone 2, while central London is located in zone 1.
+Getting around London is quick and easy using public transport, the fastest way is on the famous London Underground rail network, or ‘the Tube’ as it is known as to Londoners.

 You can plan your route online with Transport for London's Journey Planner or for more detailed information on the Tube, stations, buses, the Docklands Light Railway (DLR), trams or local trains within London; visit the Transport for London website.

-There are over 19,000 registered Black Taxi Cabs in London that will take you anywhere you want to go.
-While hailing a cab is convenient, they are very expensive compared to using public transport.
-To use a black cab, simply spot one with the TAXI sign illuminated, put your hand up to attract the drivers attention, if they see you, they'll stop.
+There are over 19,000 registered Black taxi cabs in London that will take you anywhere you want to go.
+While using a cab is convenient, they are expensive compared to using public transport.
+To use a black taxi, simply spot one with the 'TAXI' sign lit up, put your hand up to attract the driver's attention, if they see you, they'll stop.

 Get a quote > Make an enquiry >